Harrisburg Heat (2012–present)

 The Harrisburg Heat are an American professional indoor soccer team based in Hershey, Pennsylvania.
-The team temporarily competes in the Major Arena Soccer League 2 (MASL2), with plans to return to the Major Arena Soccer League (MASL) for the 2026-27 season.
+The team temporarily competes in the Major Arena Soccer League 2 (MASL2), with plans to return to the Major Arena Soccer League (MASL) for the 2026–27 season.

 The Heat formerly played its home games at the New Holland Arena (originally called the "Large Arena") and the Equine Arena at the Pennsylvania Farm Show Complex & Expo Center in Harrisburg, Pennsylvania.
-Beginning with the 2025-26 season, the team moved to nearby Hershey where it currently plays at the Hersheypark Arena.
+Beginning with the 2025–26 season, the team moved to nearby Hershey where it currently plays at the Hersheypark Arena.

 The Harrisburg Heat claim the heritage of an original Harrisburg Heat franchise that was a member of the National Professional Soccer League (NPSL), which later became the Major Indoor Soccer League (MISL).
 Their mascot is a purple dragon named Scorch.

+The Heat won its first and only championship title during the MASL2's 2025–26 season.